|Nutritional Guidelines (per serving)|

 Chi chi dango is often enjoyed on Japanese holidays that celebrate children, such as Hinamatsuri (Girls’ Day) or Kodomo No Hi (Children’s or Boys’ Day).
 However, the dessert is versatile and is often a hit at parties and potlucks regardless of the occasion.

-In a separate large bowl, combine the wet ingredients.
-Whisk together coconut milk and water.
+In a separate large bowl, combine wet ingredients: whisk together coconut milk and water.
 Add vanilla and mix well.

-Bake at 350 F for 1 hour.
-The edges of the dish might appear slightly hard and over-baked, while the center of the dish will appear moist but should be solid and sticky.
+Bake for 1 hour.
+The edges of the dish might appear slightly hard and over-baked, while center of the dish will appear moist, but should be solid and sticky.

-Remove the foil, and allow the mochi to cool completely.
+Remove foil, and allow mochi to cool completely.

-Dust a clean flat surface, such as a cutting board, with some potato starch.
-Using a plastic knife and cut the edges away from the pan if it hasn’t separated from the dish during baking.
-Turn the baking dish of mochi out onto the surface.
-You might need to use a metal spatula to scrape the mochi out of the dish.
-Using a plastic knife also coated with starch, cut mochi into small bite-sized cubes.
-You may also cut mochi straight from the baking dish, but we've found that the mochi pieces tend to stick together making the process more difficult.
+Dust a clean flat surface, such as a cutting board, with potato starch.
+Using a knife, cut the edges away from the pan if it hasn’t separated from the dish during baking.
+Turn the baking dish out onto the surface.
+You might need to use a metal spatula to scrape the mochi out.

 Roll bite-sized pieces of mochi in potato starch, and dust off excess before serving.